There are two meanings for the phrase “Updating your website”:

 - Update the Software: Install new versions of the software that is used to create your website.

-This post is about updating your website software.
+This post is about Software updates to your website.

 Distracted and Unaware Makes Your Website Vulnerable